- Mange is a skin condition caused by an overgrowth of mites.

 What is Mange?

-Mange is a term that describes a skin condition caused by an overgrowth of mites, which live on a dog’s skin.
+Mange is a term that describes a skin disease caused by an overgrowth of mites, which live on a dog’s skin.
 These mites are microscopic—meaning they can’t be seen with the naked eye.

 Mange in dogs can cause extreme itchiness and hair loss.
 It can also result in red, scaly, scab-like patches on a dog’s skin.